-HSN engages in co-promotional partnerships with major media companies to secure print advertising in national fashion, style and/or lifestyle publications to market HSN to prospective customers in its target demographic.
-HSN also engages in search engine marketing and targeted offline advertising around the holidays and other key promotional periods.
-HSN participates in joint marketing and promotional partnerships with major motion picture companies as well as well-known recording artists.
-These promotions are designed to not only generate additional revenue but to also provide unique experiences for our customers in our continued effort to drive customer engagement.
+HSN engages in co-promotional partnerships with major media companies.
+These are done primarily because they offer us editorial authority while they also secure print advertising in national fashion, style and/or lifestyle publications to market HSN to prospective customers in its target demographic.
+HSN also engages in search engine marketing and targeted offline advertising.
+As part of HSN's entertainment strategy, it participates in innovative joint marketing and promotional partnerships with major motion picture companies as well as well-known recording artists.
+HSN also creates strategic alliances with world-class, consumer brands in an effort to reach new prospects through relevant brand integrations and occasion-based event marketing.
+These promotions are designed to not only generate additional revenue and create brand awareness, but to also provide unique experiences for our customers in our continued effort to drive customer engagement as well as position HSN as a proven and powerful marketing vehicle.

 The Cornerstone brands differentiate themselves by offering customers an assortment of innovative proprietary and branded apparel and home products.
 In many cases, Cornerstone seeks to secure exclusive distribution rights for certain products.
-Cornerstone also employs in-house designers or partners with leading manufacturers to develop exclusive new technology, such as wrinkle free fabrics.
-The Cornerstone brands use their respective websites to promote special sales events and e-mail marketing to promote special offers, including cross-promotions for other Cornerstone brands.
+Cornerstone employs in-house designers and partners with leading manufacturers and designers to aid in the development of its unique, exclusive product assortment.
+The Cornerstone brands use their respective websites and e-mail marketing to promote special offers, including cross-promotions for other Cornerstone brands.
 In addition, Cornerstone partners with third parties to offer promotional events such as sweepstakes and/or other advertising agreements.
 HSNi believes that these affiliations enhance the awareness of the Cornerstone brands among consumers as well as strengthen its various brands overall.